Can Dogs Eat Tomatoes?

 - Good Immune System: These vitamins and minerals are immune boosters in dogs.

-- Better Bone Health: Lycopene improves dog’s health and strengthens bones.
+- Better Bone Health: Lycopene improves a dog’s health and strengthens bones.

 Tomato Recipes for Dogs: Can Dogs Eat Tomatoes